 St. James’ and Ebrington School is a church school where the Christian faith lies at the heart of all we do.
 We aim to develop the potential of every member of our school – socially, mentally, spiritually and physically.

 Rooted in our Christian understanding of life in its fullness, NCSF schools are safe aspirational learning communities where all are nurtured and cherished to shine and flourish as lights in the world.

 Each term we have a Christian value which we focus on.
 This is the same value across all of our Federation schools so that we may learn about them together.
 The value for the term is displayed in each of our classrooms and forms a cornerstone of our Class and Whole-School Worship.

-This half term we will be focusing on the value 'PERSEVERANCE'.
+This half term we will be focusing on the value 'TRUTHFULNESS'.
 Have a look at the home/school values sheet to look at ways in which you may talk to your child about this at home.

 The role of the Worship Committee is to help our school evaluate Collective Worship and find ways to develop its Christian character.
 We also want to make sure there are special areas, both inside and out, where people can reflect and have the opportunity to be spiritual.
 We want to support our school as we develop our different values each term.

 St James’ and Ebrington C of E Primary School, we attend collective worship each day.